 Last reviewed at:

 Article Overview: This article describes heart attack in simple language, which can be easily understood by common people.
 Read Article

 Our heart works as a pump.
-As water pump pulls water from back pipes and pushes it to forward pipes, so is the function of our living pump.
+As the water pump pulls water from back pipes and pushes it to forward pipes, our living pump functions.
 It receives blood from the body and pumps it forward to the body.
-Blood contains oxygen and nutrients that our body metabolizes to generate energy, which is re...
+Blood contains oxygen and nutrients that our body metabolizes to generate the energy required for the...
 Read Article

 Query: Hi doctor, I am a 30 year old female.
 My father who is 65 years old has suffered from two very severe heart attacks, one recently and another two years back.
 His father and brother both died in their 50s from heart attacks.
 Is heart attack genetic?
 Should my son and I get tested?
 Read Full »

 Do you have a question on Heart Attack or Control Cholesterol Level?Ask a Doctor Online